 The Catechist’s Guide to Beloved Catholic Prayers is available directly from the publisher and from the Weber Shop at the Weber Retreat and Conference Center.
 It can be purchased in the store or ordered by calling 517-266-4035 or emailing email@example.com.

 In writing her books, Sister Janet draws on her years of ministry in religious education, adult faith formation, and retreat work.
 She is a former Director of Adult Faith Formation for the Archdiocese of Detroit and received the Distinguished Service Award from the National Conference for Catechetical Leadership.

-February 8, 2019, Adrian, Michigan – A special Holy Hour in preparation for Lent will be held from 3:00 to 4:00 p.m.
-Sunday, February 24, 2019, at St. Catherine Chapel in the Dominican Life Center of the Adrian Dominican Sisters.
+May 14, Adrian, Michigan – United Movement for Peace invites all people of faith and of good will to its Holy Hour for Peace from 3:00 to 4:00 p.m.
+Sunday, June 2, 2019, in St. Catherine Chapel at the Dominican Life Center of the Adrian Dominican Sisters.

 United Movement for Peace has been initiated by the Light of Church community in Deerfield, Michigan, in collaboration with the Adrian Dominican Sisters Adrian Crossroads Mission Chapter and the Congregation’s Office of Justice, Peace and Integrity of Creation.

 St. Catherine Chapel is on the campus of the Adrian Dominican Sisters, 1257 E. Siena Heights Drive, Adrian.
 Enter the Eastern-most driveway of the complex and follow the signs to the Dominican Life Center.